15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 Woman in white dress walking towards Dubrovnik Cathedral in the Old Town, one of the top things to do in Dubrovnik Old Town.

-During your visit to Dubrovnik Old Town, you must take a ride on the 5-minute cable car to the top of Mount Srd for the most spectacular panoramic view over the ancient walls and Lokrum Island beyond – it’s one of the best things to do in Dubrovnik, so unique!
+During your visit to Dubrovnik Old Town, you must take a ride on the 5-minute cable car to the top of Mount Srd for the most striking panoramic view over the entire ancient walled town and across the Adriatic!

-And to make your visit even more incredible, I recommend making a reservation at the restaurant Panorama at the top in advance, either for lunch or sunset – it could easily be a tourist trap given the isolated location, but no, this restaurant offers an excellent people-pleasing Mediterranean menu along with one of the best seating arrangements in Dubrovnik, just look at it!
+And to make your visit even more memorable, I recommend reserving a table at the restaurant Panorama, right at the top for lunch or sunset – it could easily be a tourist trap, and I was apprehensive, but pleasantly, this restaurant offers an excellent view along with tasty, well-presented dishes, right on one of the most jaw-dropping terraces!

 Outdoor terrace at Panorama Restaurant overlooking Dubrovnik Old Town and the Adriatic Sea from Mount Srđ, one of the unique things to do in Dubrovnik Old Town